Separatist movements of India

 India has introduced several laws like the Armed Forces Special Powers Acts (AFSPA) to subdue insurgency in certain parts of the country.
 The law was first enforced in Manipur and later enforced in other insurgency-ridden north-eastern states.
 It was extended to most parts of the Indian state of Jammu and Kashmir in 1990 after the outbreak of an armed insurgency in 1989.
 Each Act gives soldiers immunity in specified regions against prosecution under state government unless the Indian government gives prior sanction for such prosecution.
 The government maintains that the AFSPA is necessary to restore order in regions like Indian territories of Kashmir and Manipur.
 The act has been criticized by Human Rights Watch as a "tool of state abuse, oppression and discrimination".
 On 31 March 2012, the UN asked India to revoke AFSPA saying it had no place in Indian democracy.

 Causes

 While the causes of the many insurgencies are varied, they can usually be explained by a few broad problems.
-Mainly, lack of development and democratic initiatives taken up by the elected government.
-Land, especially forest mismanagement.
-Lack of a consolidated unifying identity leading to exploitation of caste, ethnic, language or religious barriers and geographical Terrain.
-And the many counterinsurgency measures taken by the government that have often backfired.
+Mainly, lack of development and democratic initiatives by the elected government and land, especially forest mismanagement.
+Also a lack of a consolidated unifying identity lead to exploitation of caste, ethnic, language or religious barriers.
+The counterinsurgency measures taken by the government have also often backfired leading to a mistrust in the state.